Auckland | Tāmaki-makau-rau

 Auckland Regional Chair

 The Central region is fast becoming New Zealand’s best place to live, work and do business.

 Hamilton is in a unique position, leveraging off the economic drive of the ‘Golden Triangle’.
 Our region is a key North Island hub, poised to respond positively to the planned transport connections to Auckland.

 The Central Committee advocates for a thriving commercial property industry that has a positive impact on the region and its people.
 With substantial population growth forecasted in the region over the next 30 years, a comprehensive sub-regional spatial plan that outlines where future development will occur is needed.

 We are calling for an integrated approach to planning that will provide investment certainty for the industry and ensure a diversified, modern economy that grows jobs and enables the property sector to thrive.

 Central Regional Chair

-Recently compiled statistics entitled Economic Significance of the Property Industry to the Wellington Economy, show that in the year to March 2016, the Property Industry contributed $8.6 billion to the Wellington Economy.
-This includes a direct impact of $3.3 billion and flow-on (indirect and induced) impacts of $5.3 billion.
+Recently compiled statistics entitled The Power of Property show that in 2019, the property industry contributed $11.2 billion to the Wellington economy.
+This includes a direct impact of $4.0 billion and flow-on (indirect and induced) impacts of $3.1 and $4.1 billion respectively.
 It is important to note that this does not include capital gains from the appreciation of land and property values.
-In addition, 17,260 employees were directly employed in the Property Industry in March 2016, accounting for 8% of total employment in Wellington.
+In addition, 20,640 employees were directly employed in the property industry, accounting for 8% of total employment in Wellington.
 That is a significant involvement by our members and others.

 Earthquakes have highlighted issues that have to be dealt with.